yohei-kobashi/crypto_llm/README.md

 ```

 The set of pseudo-PII names are saved into `./logs/datatrove/extract_names_from_fwe10b_extract/stats.json_drop_0.json`
-### Split into pre-training and continual pre-training data & Chunking
+### Spliting into pre-training and continual pre-training data & Chunking
 We recommend `nchunks=1` because Meta Lingua ignores jsonl files if the number of jsonl files is bigger than world size at training.
 ```bash
 python3 script/preprocess/preprocess_dropped.py data_dropped --data_dir working_dir/datatrove/extract_names_from_fwe10b --nchunks 1